 We found our land in 2013, build our house in 2014 and started building the barn in 2015.
 In October 2016, we finally brought our Alpacas (by then we had 13 ! ) to their new home.
 July 2017 saw the addition of two more alpacas as we welcomed our first two babies (crias) born on the farm, Romeo and Juliette.
 In October 2017, we opened our store and our farm to visitors.
 People can now share our passion and discover these amazing animals as well as the unique quality of their fiber.

 We are animal lovers!
-Two dogs, four cats and 15 alpacas.
+Three dogs, one cat and 13 alpacas.
 We are using the Camelidynamics approach founded by Marty McGee Bennett.
 A kind, efficient, safe and science based approach to training and managing alpacas.
 A collection of methods that represent the most positive , animal oriented techniques for training alpacas.

 Our farm is situated on 18 acres of land, 4 acres being pasture where our animals can freely roam.
 Pasture rotation is used to keep the land from overgrazing and minimize parasite count.
 Alpacas don’t over-eat (even though you would think some of ours have !) and utilize forage very efficiently.
 They hence require much less than other ruminants.
 An average alpaca will eat one small bale of hay per week!